-Previous work
+1.1 Previous work

 The partners have been active in the field of electronic publishing since the mid 1990s.
 Bo-Christer Bjoerk and Ziga Turk have been the editor and one of the co-editors of the Electronic Journal of Information Technology in Construction (ITcon).
-The average time from submission of a paper and the publication has been below 6 months.
-Each published paper had an average of about 1000 readers that viewed the abstract and about 1400 that downloaded the full text.
+The average time from submission of a paper to its publication has been less than 6 months.
+Each published paper had an average of about 1000 readers viewing the abstract and about 1400 downloading the full text.
+Since 1998, CUMINCAD - Cumulative index of CAD - has been the largest freely available database of papers related to computer-aided architectural design, particularly related to the education in this area.